Treat Gum Disease And Periodontal Disease Near New Port Richey, Trinity, and Palm Harbor

 - Have a sore or irritation in your mouth that does not get better with two weeks.

-Adults 35 and older lose more teeth to gum disease than from cavities, and periodontal disease damages the teeth, gum tissue and jawbone of more than 80% of Americans by age 45.
+Adults 35 and older lose more teeth to gum disease than from cavities, and periodontal disease damages the teeth, gum tissue, and jawbones of more than 80% of Americans by age 45.
 While gum disease can’t be cured, it can be managed with professional treatment and good oral home care.

-Prestige Dentistry dentists understand the link between gum disease, heart disease, stroke risk and other health conditions, and are experienced in treating periodontal disease.
+Prestige Dentistry dentists understand the link between gum disease, heart disease, stroke risk, and other health conditions, and they are experienced in treating periodontal disease.
 There are several stages of gum disease including:

 Gingivitis is the mildest form of gum disease.
 It causes the gums to become red, swollen, and bleed easily.
+This is especially true when brushing and flossing.
+The patient may also notice bad breath.
 There is usually little or no discomfort at this stage.

 Learn more about the general dentistry procedures Prestige Dentistry offers and about our experience and methods of treating periodontal disease by contacting our Trinity or Palm Harbor office today.
-Simply fill out the form on this page or give us a call if you are in the Tarpon Springs area!
+Simply fill out the form on this page, or give us a call if you are in the New Port Richey area!